-The Sub-Recipient must preserve all contracting information related to this Contract as provided by the records retention schedule requirements applicable to the City for the duration of this Contract.
-Sub-Recipient will promptly provide the City any contracting information related to this Contract that is in the custody or possession of the Sub-Recipient on request of the City.
-On completion of this Contract, Sub-Recipient will either provide at no cost to the City all contracting information related to this Contract that is in the custody or possession of the Sub-Recipient or preserve the contracting information related to this Contract that is in the custody or possession of the Sub-Recipient or preserve the contracting information related to this Contract that is in the custody or possession of the Sub-Recipient or preserve the contracting information related to this Contract that is in the custody by the records retention requirements applicable to the City.
+The Contractor must preserve all contracting information related to this Contract as provided by the records retention schedule requirements applicable to the City for the duration of this Contract.
+Contractor will promptly provide the City any contracting information related to this Contract that is in the custody or possession of the Contractor on request of the City.
+On completion of this Contract, Contractor will either provide at no cost to the City all contracting information related to this Contract that is in the custody or possession of the Contractor or preserve the contracting information related to this Contract as provided by the records retention requirements applicable to the City.